First detection of tracks of radon progeny recoils by MIMAC: Radon progeny recoils origin and signature

 \end{description}

 All RPR events in the detector contribute to the accumulation of RPR at the cathode surface.
 Cathode and passing through the cathode events can be identified using the coincidence between both chambers.
-The main feature of the anode and mesh events is the misestimation of the ionization energy either due to the gain variation in the amplification space or due to the addition of a fraction of the associated \ag-particle energy.
+The main feature of the anode and mesh events is the misestimation of the ionization energy either due to gain variation in the amplification space or due to the addition of an associated \ag-particle energy fraction.